 - Ending the conversation if your mother starts becoming hostile or unreasonable.

 Boundaries are the foundation of a low contact relationship.
 These boundaries refer to your emotional, physical, and financial limits.
-When dealing with a narcissist, your boundaries are essential.
+When dealing with a narcissistic mother, your boundaries are essential.
 Without them, you will likely feel bombarded, disrespected, and resentful.

 Deciding to go low contact requires you to be conscious and careful with your decision.
 For instance, if you’re used to giving in to your mother’s demands to appease her, it may feel impossible to change the cycle.